PrinceOkunade/Customer-Churn-Prediction/README.md

 ## Why this matters

 Retaining an existing customer is **5–7× cheaper** than acquiring a new one.
-On a 7,000-customer base with a 27% churn rate, this system surfaces the ~1,900 highest-risk customers and explains *why* each one is at risk — turning a vague "we're losing customers" problem into a prioritised, defensible call list for the retention team.
+On a 7,000-customer base with a 27% churn rate, this system surfaces the ~1,900 highest-risk customers and explains *why* each one is at risk, turning a vague "we're losing customers" problem into a prioritised, defensible call list for the retention team.

 ## Architecture